The Ultimate Guide to Starting a Home-Based Catering Business

 Set Up Your Business Banking

 Keep your personal funds and business funds separate, so you can accurately track your profit and expenses.
-This may also make paying your taxes much easier at the end of the year!
+This will also make paying your taxes much easier at the end of the year!

 Get Any Required Licenses and Permits